TheAmeet17/TheAmeet17/README.md

   <hr />

   <h2>💡 Fun Fact:</h2>
-  <p>"Code is like humor.
+  <p>"               Code is like humor.
 When you have to explain it, it’s bad."</p>

   <hr />